troywith77/npm-package-boilerplate/README.md

 ```

 ## PUBLISH
-`npm login --registry` is needed before you publish.
 ```shell
 npm publish
 ```
+`npm login --registry` is needed before you publish.
+By running this command, Jest would run all test cases, then Parcel would build source files into a bundle, which would be our package's main file.

 ## USAGE
 ```javascript